milesstoetzner/stoetzms-ghostfolio-importer/.github/README.md

 ## Limitations

--   We do not support fees
+-   We do not support fees.
--   We do not support taxes
+-   We do not support taxes.
--   We do only support EUR and USD
+-   We do only support EUR and USD.
--   We do rely on a config to map ISINs to symbols that Ghostfolio understands
+-   We do rely on a config to map ISINs to symbols that Ghostfolio understands.
--   We do rely on transactions provided by PDF
+-   We do rely on transactions provided by PDF.

 ## Similar Projects